Research and publications

 Under Review:

-Democratic Backsliding, Bureaucratic-Disobedience, and “the Right to Be Wrong” Conception of Civilian Control of the Military
+Democratic Backsliding, Bureaucratic-Disobedience, and Civilian Control of the Military

 Militarism, Civilianism, and Democratic Civil-Military Relations